Louise of Stolberg-Wernigerode

-Countess Louise of Stolberg-Wernigerode (24 November 1771 at Wernigerode Castle – 8 June 1856 in Groß Krauschen) was abbess of Drübeck Abbey.
+Countess Louise of Stolberg-Wernigerode (24 November 1771 at Wernigerode Castle – 8 June, 1856 in Groß Krauschen) was abbess of Drübeck Abbey.

 Louise was a member of the House of Stolberg, from the Harz area.
 She was the second eldest daughter of Count Christian Frederick of Stolberg-Wernigerode and his wife Auguste Eleonore of Stolberg-Stolberg.
 She was an older sister of Henry of Stolberg-Wernigerode.

 From 1797 to 1800, she was abbess of Drübeck Abbey.
-On 21 December 1807, she left the abbey to marry Moritz Haubold von Schönberg.
-She moved to his estate in Groß Krauschen, which is now in Poland and called Gmina Bolesławiec.
-She died there in 1856.
+On 21 December,1807, she left the abbey to marry Moritz Haubold von Schönberg.
+She moved to his estate in Groß Krauschen, which is now in Poland and renamed Gmina Bolesławiec, where she died in 1856.